Skip to content

 About the Unit

-The Online Harms and Cybercrime Unit is a leading research centre of excellence for the study of cyber, specialising in cybercrime and cybercriminology, situated in the heart of London, at the University of East London.
+The Online Harms and Cybercrime Unit is a leading research centre of excellence for the study of cyber, specialising in cybercrime and cyber criminology, situated in the heart of London, at the University of East London.
 The OHCCU draws together transdisciplinary cyber expertise through its extensive international network, to explore the rapidly evolving landscape of cyber research.
 Our projects are at the leading edge of research in the domain of human/technology interaction.

 The Unit was established in 2019 and builds upon the past and current funding in the online harms and cybercrime area.
-Current projects include an exploration of the human factors of cybercrime (funded through an EC H2020 project), focusing upon youth pathways into cybercrime.
+Current projects include an exploration of the human factors of cybercrime (funded through an EC H2020 project), focusing on youth pathways into cybercrime.
 The Unit is a platform that promotes the work and related outcomes of the Directors and other researchers.

 The Unit is unique as it focuses on the human factor of the cyber and online world.